annotorious/annotorious/README.md

 </p>

 A JavaScript image annotation library.
 Add drawing, commenting and labeling functionality to images in Web pages with just a few lines of code.
+Weighs less than 300kB.
 See the [project website](https://recogito.github.io/annotorious/) for details and live demos.

 <img width="620" src="https://raw.githubusercontent.com/recogito/annotorious/master/screenshot.jpg" />